VeaLi/MLT-LE/README.md

 #### Prepare data

 For drug sequences, when using CNN-based models for all encodings, you can enable positional encoding or variable length encoding using the `positional = True` or `max_drug_len='inf'` options.
-Only variable length coding is available for protein sequences: `max_drug_len='inf'`.
+Only variable length coding is available for protein sequences: `max_protein_len='inf'`.

 ##### Available encodings  (SMILES)